Sequel-Ace/Sequel-Ace/docs/get-connected/mamp-xampp.md

 In the Sequel Ace connection dialog, choose a socket connection.

-(0.9.7 and earlier versions: Enter /Applications/MAMP/tmp/mysql/mysql.sock in the socket field.
-In 0.9.8 and later versions, this socket path will be checked automatically if the field is left empty.)
+Usually, socket path will be checked automatically if the field is left empty.
+Try to use full socket path in case of troubles: `/Applications/MAMP/tmp/mysql/mysql.sock`

 Type root into the username field.
 The default password is also root.
 Optionally enter a name for the connection.